The Two Sides of Embracing Enterprise Complexity

 DDD is a set of very wise guidelines for designing systems that are as correct as possible and maintainable.
 It lies somewhere between friendly advice and strict dogma.
 Meaning, if it’s your guiding compass for software architecture, chances for success are greater.
 There is need for wriggle room since the real world of highly-competitive, fast-moving, information-overloaded, globalized business presents a mind-boggling space of possibilities.

-Since the problem space of DDD covers a much vaster world than that of DVM, the design tools in the DDD world aren’t quite as helpful.
+Since the problem space of DDD covers a much vaster world (all the possible ways people can do business) than that of DVM, the design tools in the DDD world aren’t quite as helpful.
 If we’re building custom solutions, there are various UML tools for encoding design efforts.
 But again, it’s difficult to capture all the nuance required of a custom solution.

 However, the notion of encoding the design elements of DDD with a functional programming language has emerged over the past few years.
 In particular, Scott Wlaschin’s work applying F#, the functional programming language, to the DDD process is an incredibly compelling option.
 With very minimal acclimation, the design artifacts (actual F# code) are readable by developers, non-developers, and computers.
 That last one, computers, means that from the F# design code, much of the solution code and DevOps deployment tasks can be generated.